- Go to the Firebase API Console.

 Anchor FCM_Token FCM_Token

-<EMM_SOURCE_HOME>via Android Studio and build the project.
+<ANDROID_AGENT_SOURCE_CODE>via Android Studio, clean the project, and build the project.

 The WSO2 Android agent can't be built via the usual Android developer SDK, as it requires access to developer restricted APIs.
 Therefore, you need to replace the existing

 android.jarfile that is in the